Merton's optimal investment problem with jump signals: Optimal Investment Strategy

 In the following, let us discuss the above example with the parameter choices

 Since the optimal strategy cannot be computed explicitly, we will apply numerical integration and optimization methods in our illustrations.

 Figure~\ref{fig1} describes how the optimal investment fraction with no incoming signal, $\phi^*(0)$, depends on the probability $p$ of receiving a jump alert.
-For $p=0$, the investor finds herself in the classical Merton investment problem without jump signals and thus opts for the classical Merton ratio $\phi^{\text{Merton}} \approx 0.46$.
+For $p=0$, the investor finds herself in the classical Merton investment problem without jump signals and thus opts for the classical Merton ratio $\phi^{\text{Merton}} \approx 0.31$.
 Moreover, we observe that the higher the probability $p$ of being warned of impending price jumps, the more aggressive the investor will be.
 The reason for this is that, with more alerts on jumps, the investor has more opportunities to hedge against price jumps.
-In fact, for $p$ close to $1$, we observe a plateau where full invest is optimal: $\phi^*(0) \equiv 1$; this plateau emerges because the admissibility constraint $\phi \in \Phi^0 =[0,1]$ in the optimization problem~\eqref{phi0example} becomes binding unless $p=1$; in that case $\Phi^0=\mathbb R$ and the Merton ratio without jumps becomes admissible, which, for the parameters chosen here, happens to be larger than $1<\frac{\mu-r}{\alpha \sigma^2}$ .\\